 However, we don’t often just hand them out and expect our students to fill them in.
 Here are some ways we use a math worksheet in a less than traditional way.

 There are math worksheets all over the internet, but if you’re looking for specific outcomes, we have several sets in our store designed to align with the Alberta Program of Studies.
 There is a complete list at the bottom of this post.

-If you’re looking to trial a few, you can download a free sample in our Teachers Pay Teachers Store:
+If you’re looking to trial a few, you can download a free sample:

 Fool Your Friend